MavrikM/Telemetry-Scanner/README.md

 ## Issues
 Errors and bugs should be added in the repositories 'Git Issues' page.
-Not sure how to write a Git issue?
+New to Git Issues?
 [Here](https://github.com/codeforamerica/howto/blob/master/Good-GitHub-Issues.md)'s a great resource!
 TO DO: Include link to repo's 'Git Issues' page

 ## Author(s) and Contact